serjdrn/next-intl-analyzer/README.md

 3. **Compares and reports**:
    - Identifies unused translations (declared but not used)
    - Finds undeclared translations (used but not declared)
+   - Detects hardcoded strings (user-facing text that should be translated)
-   - Provides detailed reports with file locations
+   - Provides detailed reports with file locations and line numbers

 ## Output

 The tool provides a comprehensive report including:

-- 📊 **Summary statistics**: Total, used, unused, and undeclared translation counts
+- 📊 **Summary statistics**: Total, used, unused, undeclared translations, and hardcoded string counts
 - ❌ **Unused translations**: List of translation keys that are declared but never used
 - ⚠️ **Undeclared translations**: List of translation keys used in code but not declared
+- 🔤 **Hardcoded strings**: List of user-facing text that should be translated
 - 📁 **File locations**: Exact file paths and line numbers for each issue

 ### Example output